 - Preheat oven to 350°.

-- Beat first 3 ingredients with a mixer at medium speed until light and fluffy.
+- In large bowl, beat first three ingredients with a mixer at medium speed until light and fluffy.
 Add honey, extract, and egg; beat until well-blended.
-Lightly spoon flour into dry measuring cups; level with a knife.

-- Combine flour, baking powder, and salt, stirring well with a whisk.
+- Combine flour, baking powder, and salt.
 Add flour mixture to sugar mixture alternately with yogurt, beginning and ending with flour mixture.
-Drop by level tablespoons 2 inches apart onto baking sheets coated with cooking spray.
+Drop by level tablespoons two inches apart onto baking sheets coated with cooking spray.
 Bake at 350° for 12 minutes or until lightly browned.

 - Combine powdered sugar and juice in a small bowl; stir with a whisk.
 Brush powdered sugar mixture evenly over hot cookies.
-Sprinkle evenly with 2 teaspoons rind.
 Remove cookies from pan; cool on wire racks.

 Frankly, I kind of forgot about the blogger swap after my initial sign-up so imagine my surprise when in November, just before Thanksgiving, a cute little package arrived with some delicious looking cookies.
 I’m not sure who was more excited—me or my kids.
 I’m gonna go with them.
 They were SO curious and wondering why we were getting cookies in the mail!
 And then couldn’t wait to receive cookies from the rest.